 Disclosure: This website contains affiliate links.
-That means we may earn a small commission when you use the links on this site to book a hotel, buy your travel insurance, etc..
-You don’t pay anything extra, and it helps support this site.
+That means we earn a commission when you use the links on this site to book a hotel, buy your travel insurance, etc..
 If you’d like to learn more about how this works, you can read more under our Disclaimer page.
 Please note, we were guests of Zander K during our stay, and received the stay.

 Bergen, I have to be honest, wasn’t our favorite stop on our Norway trip.
 Sailing into the city on an overnight Hurtigruten from Ålesund, we arrived to grey and spitting skies, creating a moody first impression of Norway’s second city.
 Throughout our two-night stay, the rain occasionally relented, but more often, the gently drizzling skies opened up into fierce downpours that dampened both our feet and – if I’m being honest – our spirits.